renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 Aryn is *very good* at tracking, so she has 50 ranks in *Search*; *Search* is linked to the INT aptitude, and Aryn's INT is 25.
 Her player asks the GM if any particular modifiers apply; the GM says that none do.

-The TN for this check is 75—her 50 ranks in *Search* plus her linked aptitude of 25.
+The TN for this check is 75 — her 50 ranks in *Search* plus her linked aptitude of 25.

 Aryn's player rolls a 26, so Aryn gets a *basic success*; the GM decides that she does track the bear down, but it takes her most of the day.